ifarshgar/Serverless-HubSpot-AWS-Webhook/README.md

-# HubSpot AWS Web Hook
+# Serverless HubSpot AWS Web Hook

 This project is a Node.js application designed to handle webhooks between HubSpot and AWS services.
 It facilitates seamless communication and processes data effectively for a specific usecase.